Events During Crisis – September 11th

 In September of 2001, Event Source Professionals Inc. was three-quarters of the way through a product launch for a major pharmaceutical manufacturer.
 The entire project encompassed 40 meetings over an 18-month period with a budget of over one million dollars.
 The weekend following the tragic incident, ESP was to produce a meeting of doctors in Washington D.C., and 2 more meetings the following weekend.
 Obviously, flights had been booked, food had been ordered and final confirmations had been sent to the attendees.

-9-11 dramatically changed meeting contracts.
-Then Force Majeure clauses only covered Acts of God, labor strikes and wars (but only if the war was being waged on the same soil as the meeting was taking place).
+There is no doubt that the events of 9-11 dramatically changed meeting contracts.
+Up until then Force Majeure clauses only covered Acts of God, labor strikes and wars (but only if the war was being waged on the same soil as the meeting was taking place).
 There were no references to terrorism and there were certainly no contingencies should the airline industry stop operations.
 We, along with the rest of the hospitality industry, were in unchartered territory.
-But, through strong partnerships and relationships we had built over the years, we were able to help stabilize our industry and produce record-breaking results for the client.
+Subsequently, through strong partnerships and relationships we had built over the years, we were able to help stabilize our industry and produce record-breaking results for the client.